 There you have it - my four secrets to one of the hardest and most rewarding parts of building a company.

-Editor’s note: Guest blogger and LARK CEO Julia Hu is a speaker at theWomen 2.0 PITCH Conference on February 14, 2012.
+Editor's note: Guest blogger and LARK CEO Julia Hu is a speaker at theWomen 2.0 PITCH Conference on February 14, 2012.
 Get your ticket now to join the biggest Women 2.0 event of the year!
+This post was originally posted at Huffington Post.

 About the guest blogger: Julia Hu is the Founder & CEO of LARK, a consumer electronics startup that helps couples sleep better together.
 Prior to LARK, she was National Sustainability Chair for global startup incubator Clean Tech Open, and ran international marketing in China for D.light Design.
 She received her Masters and Bachelors at Stanford and has half of a MBA from MIT Sloan (a dropout, but they're nice enough to include her as a case study and speaker).
 Follow her on Twitter at @ourlark.